sashastadler/crunge-notes/Info/Log.md

 ## Nov 21, 2021 - Session 23
-[[Alphonse Steele|Alphonse]] visits family in [[Green Orchard]], decides to help father by finding the robber/blackmailer with the help of the rest of the crew.
+[[../Characters/PCs/Alphonse Steele|Alphonse]] visits family in [[Green Orchard]], decides to help father by finding the robber/blackmailer with the help of the rest of the crew.
 Robber's name is [[Blythe]].
 Talked to the lawmaster for information.
 Decided to go to [[Green Orchard#Tower|tower]] outside of Green Orchard.
 Got lost a bit on the way.